Deon “Bud” Richmond: From The Cosby Show To Cancer Survivor

 Richmond appeared in the Kris Kross music video “Warm It Up” in 1992.
 He played the role of Darren Dixon in the 1993–94 sitcom Getting By alongside Merlin Santana as his brother Marcus, they were cast as brothers due to their interaction on The Cosby Show.
 In 1997, Richmond began a role as Tamera Campbell’s boyfriend, Jordan Bennett, on the fifth season of the hit series Sister, Sister.
 He became a regular cast member during the sixth and final season.
 In later years, Richmond appeared in films such as Trippin’, Scream 3, Not Another Teen Movie, National Lampoon’s Van Wilder, and the independent horror film Hatchet.

 Richmond has twin daughters, Lilac and Leone Richmond, born in 2009.
 According to multiple websites, in 2001 Richmond was diagnosed with colon cancer.
-He took a leave of absence from actor to undergo and recover from surgery and chemotherapy, and returned a month later.
+He took a leave of absence from acting to undergo and recover from surgery and chemotherapy and returned a month later.
 One year later, the colon cancer returned, and Richmond temporarily took another leave of absence to undergo and recover from surgery on September 20, 2002.
 Again, he recovered within a month.
 In March 2003, Richmond was diagnosed with male breast cancer.
 He underwent surgery and afterwards…